 Stephenson Global Scholar Grants

 The Stephenson Global Scholar Grants revolutionize the traditional research model with a dynamic structure designed for agility and rapid progress.
-These generous awards support investigators with the most innovative and promising ideas, cutting through bureaucracy and red tape to foster a culture of true innovation and bold risk-taking.
+These generous awards support investigators with the most innovative and promising ideas, cutting through bureaucracy and red tape to foster a culture of true innovation and courageous risk-taking.
 This transformative approach drives breakthrough research with the potential to significantly improve pancreatic cancer survival and outcomes.

 Eligibility Guidelines